 Oakland Interfaith Gospel Choir

-Oakland Interfaith Gospel Choir was originally founded by Living Jazz in 1986.
-In 1990, OIGC splintered off to form an independent corporation and has been, since that time, performing, touring and recording.
-The 70-voice Oakland Interfaith Gospel Choir is a six-time winner of the Gospel Academy Award for Best Community Choir of the Year, and recipient of the Gold Award at the International Music Festival in Sydney, Australia, a California Music Award of Special Recognition for Excellence, and a City of Oakland Key to Creativity.
-Directed by Terrance Kelly, OIGC has performed with Pharaoh Sanders, Stan Getz, Joan Baez, and Blind Boys of Alabama.
-The Choir recently returned from its debut performances at Montreux Jazz Festival and Molde International Jazz Festival, where all of its performances were sold out. oigc.org
+Oakland Interfaith Gospel Choir, under the Musical Direction of Terrence Kelly, was originally founded by Living Jazz in 1986.
+In 1991, OIGC splintered off to form an independent corporation and has been, since that time, performing, touring and recording.
+The award-winning Choir’s exquisite harmonies and stirring gospel repertoire have led to performances with a wide variety of esteemed groups, such as Joshua Nelson, the Prince of Kosher Gospel; the Five Blind Boys of Alabama; and the Duke Ellington Orchestra.
+The Choir also appears on Grammy-winning albums by Linda Ronstadt, MC Hammer, Tramaine Hawkins, and others.
+The 70-voice choir is a six-time winner of the Gospel Academy Award for Best Community Choir of the Year, and recipient of the Gold Award at the International Music Festival in Sydney, Australia, a California Music Award of Special Recognition for Excellence, and a City of Oakland Key to Creativity.

 Living Jazz Children’s Project